ForJessicaSake/ForJessicaSake/README.md

 I'm currently developing interactive web applications using the latest web technologies.
 In my spare time, I enjoy exploring the world of JavaScript and Backend-as-a-Service to create cool applications, and I frequently publish a variety of technical informative articles while exploring as a guest writer or on my [hashnode blog](https://forjessicasake.hashnode.dev)

 * 🌍  I'm based in Lagos, Nigeria
+* 🧠  Take a peek at my [Portfolio](https://portfolio-jessicajoseph.vercel.app/) and see what I've been cooking up.
 * ✉️  You can contact me at [jessicajoseph2019@yahoo.com](mailto:jessicajoseph2019@yahoo.com)
-* 🧠  I'm mastering Next JS
 * 🤝  I'm open to collaborating on interesting projects, say hi on [Twitter](https://twitter.com/forJessica_sake) or [LinkedIn](https://www.linkedin.com/in/jessica-joseph-/)
 * ⚡  I play chess ♘ too, so feel free to challenge me on [Lichess](https://lichess.org/@/Forjessica_sake) whenever you're up for a game.